 |

-From here on, it is important to include the fully qualified domain name of the LDAP certificate hostname, i.e., my-ldap.
+From here on, it is important to include the fully qualified domain name of the LDAP certificate hostname, which in this case is my-ldap.

 |